olaniyan4m/Thenga-Project/PWA_WINDOWS_WIDGETS_COMPLETE_GUIDE.md

 ## **🚀 Ready for Windows Widgets Board!**

-Your Pezela apps are now **100% compatible** with Windows Widgets Board and ready for Windows 11 users with full widget functionality! 🎉
+Your Thenga apps are now **100% compatible** with Windows Widgets Board and ready for Windows 11 users with full widget functionality! 🎉